 - Using spray bottles (to do things like water the plants)

 - Use clothes pins (place pins around an egg carton and make a fence for some farm animals!)

 Practicing these will build the muscle control and grasping abilities needed to use scissors.

 When your child is ready, introduce plastic scissors:

-- Making sure he or she has a proper grip while grabbing the scissors.
+- Make sure he has a proper grip while grabbing the scissors.

-- Before cutting paper try easier materials like playdough, straws, yarn, foam.
+- Before cutting paper try easier materials like playdough, straws, yarn, or foam.

 - Begin easy.
-Give a long piece of paper or playdough to your son or daughter and have him or her cut through the width, this way he or she will just need to open and close the scissors once.
+Give a long piece of paper or playdough to your son and have him cut through the width, this way he will just need to open and close the scissors once.

 - Practice snaps around a circle.